 Protocols for teacher candidates' entry into schools are being developed by school divisions and individual schools on an ongoing basis.
 This work is dynamic as we collectively respond to unfolding situations and advice from AHS.
-TCs are required to follow protocols developed by AHS, MRU, by the placement school division, and by the specific placement school.
+TCs are required to follow protocols developed by Alberta Health Services (AHS), Mount Royal University (MRU), the placement school division, and specific placement school.